kellyky/lightning-talk-data-class/DATA_STRUCT_COMPARISON.md

 # Data class vs. Struct class

-The main difference between instances of Data and Struct is mutability:
+In practice, a main difference between instances of Data and Struct is mutability:
 - Instances of Data are immutable
 - Instances of Struct are mutable

+Data also has fewer (and different) 'built-in' methods than Struct.

-## Use
+## Create New Instance

 ### Data